LiviuCP/goToScriptsPython/README.md

 The main navigation options can be viewed by entering the ? character and hitting ENTER in navigation mode.
 The application remains in "default mode" meaning the user can continue to use the navigation and commands functionality without the need to exit the help menu.
 This is slightly different from the BASH version where the user had to quit the help dialog to be able to continue to use the application.
 The main help menu is complemented by two specialized menus, namely the clipboard/recursive help (type ?clip and hit ENTER) and the batch renaming help menu (?ren + ENTER).
 For more details about these functionality areas check sections 5.7, 5.8 and 8.

+5.10.
+Settings

+For specific functionality domains settings files have been created.
+These have names ending with _settings.py are directly accessible by the _backend.py functions.
+The settings files contain specific variables that can be modified by user for doing adjustments in the behavior of the application.
+Examples of possible changes are:
+- changing the minimum number of characters a command should have so it gets memorized in the commands history
+- changing the names and location of the history files (currently they are all located in the user home directory)

+Currently settings are available for:
+- navigation (navigation_settings.py)
+- commands (commands_settings.py)
+- batch renaming of files contained in the current directory (rename_settings.py)

+For more details consult these files and read the comment added to each settings variable.

 6. THE HISTORY FUNCTIONALITY

 Each time a directory is visited or a command is executed, the event is tracked in a history file.
 There are three different history sections available: